CoolandonRS/dynknock/README.md

 # dynknock

-A port knocking program that works off of dynamic, periodically changing, sequences generated using a key.
+A port knocking program that works off of periodically changing sequences.